armandosunny/EcoNicheS/README.md

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/32b7bc3e-08c8-4565-ac45-7533c1def0d5)

-Biomod2 es una librería que permite el análisis de distribución de especies a través de 10 modelos: GLM, GBM, GAM, CTA, ANN, SRE, FDA, RF, MAXENT and MAXNET, es decir es un método de análisis ensemble, so, multiple models can be selected for analysis execution.
+Biomod2 is a library that allows the analysis of species distribution through 10 models: GLM, GBM, GAM, CTA, ANN, SRE, FDA, RF, MAXENT and MAXNET, that is, it is an ensemble analysis method, so, multiple models can be selected for analysis execution.
 For the example shown in this manual through images and databases, all available models were selected.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/96a4dd3d-02bf-4fd9-bb2e-dbbdff5ca604)